We understand that parents and families of students with disabilities may have questions or concerns, and we are here to help.

 A college student is an adult in the eyes of the law and is the only one who can initiate the accommodation process.
 We are here to help our students, and to write the accommodations necessary to make classes more accessible.

-Please encourage your student to apply early, and then allow them to take responsibility to register with disability support services.
+Please encourage your student to apply early, and then allow them to take responsibility to register with the office of Accessibility and Health Promotion.

 Ways You Can Help

-- Look at the disability support services website together.
+- Look at the Accessibility and Health Promotion website together.

 - Make sure your student understands her diagnosis and is able to explain it to others.

-- Encourage your student to contact disability support services soon after admission to Notre Dame.
+- Encourage your student to contact the office of Accessibility and Health Promotion soon after admission to Notre Dame.

 - Go over your student’s documentation to make certain it is current and complete, with an evaluation conducted within the last three years.

-- Ask your student to contact the office of disability support services with questions or for clarification.
+- Ask your student to contact the office of Accessibility and Health Promotion with questions or for clarification.

 Being proactive and accepting personal responsibility are keys to college success.
 Social skills and awareness are also important.